hpc/charliecloud/doc-src/ch-build_desc.rst

 ===========

 Build a Docker image named :code:`TAG` described by Dockerfile :code:`./Dockerfile` or as specified.
-Pass the HTTP proxy environment variables through with :code:`--build-arg`.
+This is a wrapper for :code:`docker build` with various enhancements.

 Sudo privileges are required to run the :code:`docker` command.